portworx/px-docs/scheduler/mesosphere-dcos/portworx_volumes.md

 #### Mesos/UCR containers

-Here's how you would specify Portworx as a volume driver in a task begin launched via Marathon as Mesos/UCR container
+Here's how you would specify Portworx as a volume driver in a task begin launched via Marathon as Mesos/UCR container.
+This would mount the Portworx volume under /data
 ```
 {
   ...